trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     * **Default value:** ``0.9``

-    If disk space usage ratio of a given spill path is above this threshold, this spill path will not be eligible for spilling.
+    If disk space usage ratio of a given spill path is above this threshold, this spill path is not eligible for spilling.

 ``spiller-threads``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^